With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 1. Empower your members on social media

-Many associations will use social media as part of their multichannel marketing strategies to help amplify their message because of its large reach, broad appeal, and the potential shareability of messages.
+Many associations will use social media as part of their multichannel marketing strategies to help amplify their message because of its large reach, broad appeal, and potential shareability of messages.
 Any lawmakers you may want to contact are also easily reachable via their social media handles.

 Empowering your members to get involved with and promote your cause allows you to form a grassroots movement around your campaign.
 By providing members with the information, tools, and motivation they need to begin spreading awareness about your cause, you’ll be able to reach new supporters through their networks and ensure your campaign is continuously gaining momentum.